hankertrix/augment-command.yazi/README.md

   [augmented commands section](#augmented-commands) instead of the [new commands section](#new-commands).
 - This command requires the [`7z` or `7zz` command][7z-link] to
-  be present to extract the archives.
+  be present to extract the archives, as well as the [`file` command][file-command-link] to check if a file is an archive or not.
 - You are not meant to use this command directly.
 However, you can do so if you like, as the extract command is also augmented as stated in [this section above][augment-section].